awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 |   RDS for MySQL   |   **To load a snapshot into an Amazon RDS DB instance**  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.html)  |
 |   MySQL \(external\)   |   **To load a snapshot into an external MySQL database**   You cannot load a DB snapshot or a DB cluster snapshot into an external MySQL database\.
 Instead, you must use the output from the `mysqldump` command\.  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.html)  |

 #### 5\.
-Turn on replication on your replica target<a name="AuroraMySQL.Replication.MySQL.EnableReplication"></a>
+Create a replication user on your replication source<a name="AuroraMySQL.Replication.MySQL.CreateReplUser"></a>

- Before you turn on replication, we recommend that you take a manual snapshot of the Aurora MySQL DB cluster or RDS for MySQL DB instance replica target\.
-If a problem arises and you need to re\-establish replication with the DB cluster or DB instance replica target, you can restore the DB cluster or DB instance from this snapshot instead of having to import the data into your replica target again\.

- Also, create a user ID that is used solely for replication\.
+Create a user ID on the source that is used solely for replication\.
 The following is an example\.

 ```
 mysql> CREATE USER 'repl_user'@'<domain_name>' IDENTIFIED BY '<password>';
 ```

 The user requires the `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges\.
 Grant these privileges to the user\.

+If you need to use encrypted replication, require SSL connections for the replication user\.
+For example, you can use one of the following statement to require SSL connections on the user account `repl_user`\.

 ```
 GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'<domain_name>';
 ```

- If you need to use encrypted replication, require SSL connections for the replication user\.
-For example, you can use one of the following statement to require SSL connections on the user account `repl_user`\.

 ```
 GRANT USAGE ON *.* TO 'repl_user'@'<domain_name>' REQUIRE SSL;
 ```

 **Note**
 If `REQUIRE SSL` isn't included, the replication connection might silently fall back to an unencrypted connection\.

+#### 6\.
+Turn on replication on your replica target<a name="AuroraMySQL.Replication.MySQL.EnableReplication"></a>

+Before you turn on replication, we recommend that you take a manual snapshot of the Aurora MySQL DB cluster or RDS for MySQL DB instance replica target\.
+If a problem arises and you need to re\-establish replication with the DB cluster or DB instance replica target, you can restore the DB cluster or DB instance from this snapshot instead of having to import the data into your replica target again\.

- Find instructions on how to turn on replication for your database engine following\.
+Use the following instructions to turn on replication for your database engine\.

 |  Database engine  |  Instructions  |